Vytran® Automated Glass Processors with Integrated Cleaver

 up to Ø1.7 mm (GPX3850)

-- Choose from Six Graphite and Three Iridium Filament Assemblies (One FTAV4 Graphite Filament Pre-Installed in System)
+- Choose from Graphite, Iridium, and Tungsten Filament Assemblies (One FTAV4 Graphite Filament Pre-Installed in System)

 - Choose Top and Bottom Inserts (Two Top Inserts and Two Bottom Inserts Required; See Fiber Holder Inserts Tab for More Information)